-(1) 1A piece of assessed work passes if it is given the grade of 4.0 (sufficient); a final exam in a module comprising several graded components passes if the module grade is 4.0 (sufficient) or better and each component has been graded 4.0 (sufficient) or better.
+(1) 1A piece of assessed work passes if it is given the grade of 4 (sufficient); a final exam in a module comprising several graded components passes if the module grade is at least 4 (sufficient) and each component has been graded at least 4 (sufficient).
 2The Master's examination and any oral exam which may be required at the end of the Master's degree studies, oral exam on the contents of the Master's thesis and any final colloquium which may be required as part of the thesis process pass if they are given the grade of 4 (sufficient); each of these pieces of assessed work must pass.